jcuervonarvaez/wdd231/chamber/README.md

 ### **User Personas:**
 #### Small Business Owner
-Pedro is a 72-year-old shoemaker who has run his small local repair shop in Valparaíso for over 50 years.
-His business is known for its high-quality work and loyal customer base, all built through word of mouth.
-Although he has heard that promoting his services online could bring in more clients, he has no experience with digital tools and feels overwhelmed by technology.
-Pedro wants to adapt to the modern world but needs simple, clear guidance to get started without changing the essence of his traditional craft.

 #### Young owner of a small business.
 Benja is a 22-year-old university student at the Universidad Técnica Federico Santa María.
 To help pay for his education, he runs a small art business where he sells custom paintings, caricatures, and realistic drawings.
 Although talented, Benja struggles to reach a broader audience and connect with people interested in his work.
 He is eager to improve his business and join a community of young entrepreneurs, but lacks the network and knowledge to promote his services effectively online.